Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Tree traversal is one of the most fundamental operations in computer science, and you'll encounter it constantly—whether you're implementing search algorithms, evaluating expressions, serializing data structures, or solving graph problems.
+Tree traversal is one of the most fundamental operations in computer science.
+You'll encounter it constantly, whether you're implementing search algorithms, evaluating expressions, serializing data structures, or solving graph problems.
 The traversal method you choose directly impacts what order you process nodes in, which determines whether your algorithm actually works for a given problem.
 Understanding traversals means understanding how recursion unfolds, how stacks and queues manage state, and why processing order matters.

-Depth-first traversals dive deep into the tree before backtracking, processing nodes along a single path before exploring siblings.
+Depth-first traversals dive deep into the tree before backtracking.
+They process nodes along a single path before exploring siblings.
 The call stack (in recursion) or an explicit stack manages which nodes to return to.
 The three classic DFS traversals differ only in when they process the root relative to its children.

-Compare: Preorder vs. Postorder—both are DFS methods, but preorder processes parents first (good for copying), while postorder processes children first (good for deletion).
-If an FRQ asks about safely freeing memory in a tree, postorder is your answer.
+Compare: Preorder vs. Postorder.
+Both are DFS methods, but preorder processes parents first (good for copying structure top-down), while postorder processes children first (good for deletion or bottom-up computation).
+If a question asks about safely freeing memory in a tree, postorder is your answer.

 Breadth-first traversal explores the tree horizontally, visiting all nodes at one depth before moving deeper.
 A queue maintains the frontier of nodes to visit next, naturally enforcing level-by-level order.